SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/README.md

 =============================================================================

-Now onto next challenge :) based on the output from previous stage we either execute sub_180001D80 or sub_180001D48, as seen
+Now onto next challenge :) based on the output from previous stage we either set v10 to sub_180001D80 or sub_180001D48, as seen

 ![1](https://github.com/SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/assets/25670930/296f9f02-3e33-468d-9fd0-a7e0e75bfd92)